 Term Definition source

-appointed representative s39(2) FSMA
+authorised person s417(1) FSMA

 home Member State Article 4(1)(43) CRR

 person Schedule 1 Interpretation Act 1978

 PRA-authorised person s2B(5) FSMA

 regulated activity s22 FSMA

-rule s417(1) FSMA

-PRA RULEBOOK: CRR FIRMS: INTERNAL GOVERNANCE INSTRUMENT [YEAR]
+PRA RULEBOOK: CRR FIRMS: INTERNAL GOVERNANCE INSTRUMENT 2015

-- A. The Prudential Regulation Authority ("PRA") makes this instrument in the exercise of the following powers and related provisions in the Financial Services and Markets Act 2000 ("the Act"): - (1) section 137G (The PRA's general rules); - (2) section 137H (General rules about remuneration); - (3) section 137P(control of information rules); and - (4) section 137T (General supplementary powers). - B. The rule-making powers referred to above are specified for the purpose of section 138G (2) (Rule-making instrument) of the Act.
+- A. The Prudential Regulation Authority ("PRA") makes this instrument in the exercise of the following powers and related provisions in the Financial Services and Markets Act 2000 ("the Act"): - (1) section 137G (The PRA's general rules); - (2) section 137H (General rules about remuneration); - (3) section 137P (Control of information rules); and - (4) section 137T (General supplementary powers). - B. The rule-making powers referred to above are specified for the purpose of section 138G (2) (Rule-making instruments) of the Act.

 C. In accordance with section 138J of the Act (Consultation by the PRA), the PRA consulted the Financial Conduct Authority.
-After consulting, the PRA published a draft of proposed rules and had regard to representations made.
+After consulting, the PRA published a draft of the proposed rules and had regard to representations made.

-PRA Rulebook: CRR Firms: Internal Governance Instrument [YEAR]
+PRA Rulebook: CRR Firms: Internal Governance Instrument 2015